jrnold/r4ds-exercise-solutions/docs/transform.md

 We want to group by day to avoid taking the lag from the previous day.
 Also, I want to use departure delay, since this mechanism is relevant for departures.
 Also, I remove missing values both before and after calculating the lag delay.
-However, it would be interesting to ask the probability or averge delay after a cancellation.
+However, it would be interesting to ask the probability or average delay after a cancellation.

 ```r
 flights %>%